capGoblin/My-crAPPs/Magical_Calculator/README.md

 # A Magical Calculator that displays any phone number you like when you press the equals sign.
 PuNk your Friends!
-My Hello World Flutter Apps...
+My Hello World Flutter App...
-A new Flutter project created with FlutLab
+A Flutter project created with FlutLab

 Getting Started: FlutLab - Flutter Online IDE
 Watch Mini crash course "How to use Flutter Widgets" on FlutLab Youtube Channel